The Apache attack helicopter was previously manufactured by McDonnell Douglas, which merged into Boeing in 1997.

-The AH-64D Longbow was deployed by the US Army in Afghanistan as part of Operation Anaconda, in support of Operation Iraqi Freedom and, from June 2003, in South Korea.
+The first Apache AH-64D Longbow was delivered in April 1997 to the US Army.
+It was deployed by the US Army in Afghanistan as part of Operation Anaconda in support of Operation Iraqi Freedom and, from June 2003, in South Korea.

 An additional 13 new-build Apaches were initially ordered, along with another 11 in November 2006.
 The US Army ordered 96 additional remanufactured helicopters in January 2007 and 18 new-build helicopters in April 2007.

 During the same year, 30 AH-64Ds were ordered by the UAE.
 The first new-build AH-64D was delivered to the US Army in June 2007 and the first of the additional remanufactured helicopters in October 2007.

 The US Army awarded a $247m contract to Boeing in October 2010 to start low-rate initial production (LRIP) of the AH-64D Apache Block III helicopter.
 The contract called for the production of 51 AH-64D Apache Block III helicopters for the US Army.
 The first helicopter under the contract was delivered in October 2011.
 The Block III was redesignated as AH-64E in 2012.